-Since the enactment of the Immigration and Nationality Act of 1965, an estimated 800,000 to 900,000 Africans have immigrated to the US, accounting for just 3.3% of total immigration.
+Since the 1968 enactment of the Immigration and Nationality Act of 1965, an estimated 800,000 to 900,000 Africans have immigrated to the US, accounting for just 3.3% of total immigration.
 Although Black History Month observances typically focus on native Black Americans whose ancestors came to the US by means of the Atlantic slave trade — and Africans can be of any race — I’m never the less using the opportunity to shed light on the contributions of more recent African immigrants in Los Angeles.
-For this entry of the No Enclave series, the focus are Ghanaian-Angelenos.
+For this entry of the No Enclave series, the subject is Ghanaian-Angelenos.

 The Republic of Ghana is located along the Gulf of Guinea and Atlantic Ocean, in West Africa.
 At 238,535 km², it’s a bit smaller than Michigan and a bit larger than Minnesota.
 Its multi-ethnic, multi-linguistic population is about 27 million.
 Being the first African nation south of the Sahara to achieve independence, its long enjoyed relative stability and a fairly strong economy.
 With a metro population of roughly 4 million, Accra is both the country’s capital and most populous city (and the thirteenth-most in Africa).

 Archaeological evidence suggests that what’s now Ghana has been inhabited as early as 3,000 to 4,000 years ago.
-Around the 11th Century, the Akans are believed to have migrated to the Ghana’s coast from the Sahara and Sahel regions to the north and east.
+Around the 11th Century, the Akans are believed to have migrated to Ghana’s coast from the Sahara and Sahel regions to the north and east.
 Over the centuries which followed, numerous kingdoms and empires arose including those of the Ashanti, the Akwamu, the Bonoman, the Dagbon, the Denkyira, and the Mankessim.

-The Portuguese arrived in 1471 and established trade with the Akan, primarily of gold, guns, knives, beads, mirrors, rum and slaves.
+The Portuguese arrived in 1471 and established trade with the Akan, primarily of gold, guns, knives, beads, mirrors, rum, and slaves.
 They were soon followed by other eager Colonial powers hoping to exploit the region, including the Dutch, Swedish, Danish, Norwegians, Prussian, and British — the latter of whom established a colony they unambiguously named Gold Coast in 1867.

 After nearly a century of colonization, Ghana won independence from the British Empire on 6 March 1957.
 The newly free nation’s first prime minister and president was Socialist leader Kwame Nkrumah.
 Nkrumah was born in Nkroful in 1909.
 He came to the US in 1935 to pursue his education, in time to experience and find inspiration in the Harlem Renaissance and Trotskyism.